Who can benefit from this blog?

 - Taken from page xxv of Chandra Rajan’s introduction to her enjoyable and excellent translation of the Pancatantra.
 The Pancatantra is a crazily influential collection of ancient Indian stories that serve as a model for many other stories and collections of stories in the Mirrors for princes genre.

 - Why do we so often see ourselves in a brave ‘new’ world of self important doom?
-My tentative guess is that cultures, like people, must constantly renew themselves, their habitual mindsets and practices, otherwise they suffer from an anomie which undermines their moral, political, and economic landscape.
+My tentative guess is that cultures, like people, must constantly renew themselves, their habitual mindsets and practices, otherwise they suffer from chaos and or anomie which undermines their moral, political, and economic landscape.
 There are, as I see it, a minimum of three constant elementary pressures on any cultures social order.
 (1) Pressures from outside a culture.
 Other cultures can: impose through invasion, suggest through competition, or imply by their mere existence different ways of life.
 ‘New,’ ‘foreign,’ or ‘radical’ ways of life can (or may just seem to) undermine ‘traditional’ values and ways of life.
 (2) Pressures from within a culture.
 Reform or ‘traditionalist’ movements within a culture pressure a social order to reorder for certain way(s) of life or ideals.
 (3) Pressure from the second law of thermodynamics.
-Like any other complex system, social orders tend towards entropic decay unless we actively renew, renegotiate, and reorder them.
+Like any other complex system, social orders tend towards entropic decay and chaos unless we actively renew, renegotiate, and reorder them.